 Looking around the hotel, many of the original features remain, ensuring the building remains one of the iconic landmarks within the capital city.
 Wood paneled rooms and original turrets maintain their romance.
-The Marble staircase, now the center of the hotel, retains its imposing stained glass window and glows magnificently by candle light each evening.
+The Marble staircase, now the centre of the hotel, retains its imposing stained glass window and glows magnificently by candle light each evening.

-Now with 56 rooms and 13 suites the hotel retained its originality and quirky features and this, along with the high quality star service we endeavor to deliver offers visitors a unique experience.
+Now with 58 rooms and 14 suites the hotel retained its originality and quirky features and this, along with the high quality star service we endeavor to deliver offers visitors a unique experience.

 The following attractions & services are all within immediate walking distance from the hotel, making it an ideal base from which to begin your adventure.